asRot0/Codes/README.md

 **Unite, Create, Innovate:**

 GitHub is more than just a code repository; it's a vibrant platform where developers connect, collaborate, and build software together.
-Here's a glimpse into what makes it special:
+Here's a glimpse into what makes it special.

 <img src="images/github.svg" alt="Jack-O-Lantern" width="50" />

 ### Key Features:

 * **Version Control:** Track changes, revert to previous versions, and work with branches seamlessly.